Exporting rudof as an MCP server

 You can combine all parameters as needed.

-rudof mcp --transport http-sse --port 8080 --route-name rdf
+rudof mcp --transport streamable-http --port 8080 --route-name rdf

-Using HTTP-SSE Transport
+Using Streamable HTTP Transport

 Deploying the Authorization Server